 The oxidising biocides most commonly used in cooling water are those based on compounds of the halogens chlorine and bromine and may be supplied as solid tablets, granules or powder, or as solutions.
-On dilution these compounds form the free halogen species hypochlorous acid (HOCI), hypobromous acid (HOBr), hypochlorite ion (OCI-) and hypobromite ion (OBr--) in a pH-dependent equilibrium.
+On dilution, these compounds form the free halogen species hypochlorous acid (HOCl), hypobromous acid (HOBr), hypochorite ion (OCl-) and hypobromite ion (OBr--) in a pH-dependent equilibrium.

-This pH-dependent relationship is important because the hypochlorous and hypobromous acids are more active biocidally than the hypochlorite and hypobromite ions and the concentration of these active acids declines with rising pH.
-As the pH of cooling water rises and becomes increasingly alkaline, chlorine compounds tend to become less biocidally active and slower acting, whereas bromine compounds retain much of their activity.
-For this reason the use of chlorine-based biocide programmes tend to be restricted to larger cooling systems operating at lower cycles of concentration or those employing pH control.
-Bromine-based biocide programmes are generally considered more appropriate for smaller cooling systems and any system where the cooling water pH is likely to exceed pH 8.
+This pH-dependent relationship is important because the hypochlorous and hypobromous acids are more active biocidally than the hypochlorite and hypobromite ions and the concentrations of these active acids decline with rising pH.
+As the pH of cooling water rises and becomes increasingly alkaline, chlorine compounds tend to become less biocidally active and slower acting, whereas bromine compounds retain their activity at higher pH levels but are still affected.
+For this reason, caution should be exercised when dosing systems with oxidising biocides to ensure the correct concentration is reached, accounting for the pH of the water.

-A chlorine-based programme can effectively be converted to a brominebased programme by adding an inorganic bromide salt, which converts the hypochlorous species to the hypobromous equivalent with a requisite increase in biocidal activity at higher pHs.
+A chlorine-based programme can effectively be converted to a bromine-based programme by adding an inorganic bromide salt, which converts the hypochlorous species to the hypobromous equivalent with a requisite increase in biocidal activity at higher pH values.

-Halogen-based biocides are typically applied to establish a measurable reserve using DPD No1, in the range 0.5-1.0 mg/l as Cl_2 or 1.0-2.0 mg/l as Br_2 .
-In some circumstances, it may be possible to maintain good microbial control at a lower halogen reserve and in other circumstances, such as more alkaline pH conditions, it may be necessary to increase the halogen reserve to compensate for the reduction in biocidal activity.
-You should monitor the effectiveness of the microbial control using weekly dip slides and periodic legionella analysis (see the control values in Tables 1.8 and 1.9) and adjust the target biocide reserves accordingly.
+Halogen-based biocides are typically applied to establish a measurable reserve using DPD No 1, in the range 0.5-1.0 mg/l as Cl2 or 1.0-2.0 mg/l as Br2.
+In some circumstances, it may be possible to maintain good microbial control at a lower halogen reserve, and in other circumstances, such as more alkaline pH conditions, it may be necessary to increase the halogen reserve to compensate for the reduction in biocidal activity.
+You should monitor the effectiveness of the microbial control using weekly dip slides and periodic Legionella analysis (see the control values in Tables 1.10 and 1.11) and adjust the target biocide reserves accordingly.